-- Humic acid: A principal component of humic substances and has an inhibitory effect on PCR.
-It may be co-extracted from forensic samples collected from soil - Hematin: Formed by the oxidation of heme, the main component of blood.
-It has been identified as a PCR inhibitor in DNA samples extracted from bloodstains - Tannic acid: Typically present in leather.
-During extraction of casework evidence, tannic acid may get co-extracted with DNA - Indigo carmine: The colour of blue denim (e.g., jeans) - Collagen: The main protein compound of many tissues - Calcium: Released during lysis of bones
+- Humic acid is a principal component of humic substances and has an inhibitory effect on PCR.
+It may be co-extracted from forensic samples collected from soil - Hematin is formed by the oxidation of heme, the main component of blood.
+It has been identified as a PCR inhibitor in DNA samples extracted from bloodstains - Tannic acid is typically present in leather.
+During extraction of casework evidence, tannic acid may get co-extracted with DNA - Indigo carmine is the color of blue denim (e.g., jeans) - Collagen is the main protein compound of many tissues - Calcium is released during the lysis of bones

-Results are shown in Figures 9-12.
-Figure 13 shows an overview of ESSplex SE Plus inhibitor resistance.
+Results are shown in Figures 10-13.
+Figure 14 shows an overview of ESSplex Plus inhibitor resistance.

-Figure 9.
-Electropherogram of 500 pg Control DNA XY13 amplified in the presence of 150 ng/ μ l humic acid.
+Figure 10.
+Electropherogram of 500 pg Control DNA XY5 amplified in the presence of 150 ng/ μ l humic acid.
 Data were analyzed using QIAGEN Investigator IDproof Software.

-Figure 10.
-Electropherogram of 500 pg Control DNA XY13 amplified in the presence of 1000 μ M hematin.
+Figure 11.
+Electropherogram of 500 pg Control DNA XY5 amplified in the presence of 500 μ M hematin.
 Data were analyzed using QIAGEN Investigator IDproof Software.